People

 Seunggeun Lee

-Seunggeun Lee is an Associate Professor in the Graduate School of Data Science at Seoul National University (SNU).
+Seunggeun Lee is a Professor in the Graduate School of Data Science at Seoul National University (SNU).
 He received B.S. in Biology and Statistics (dual major) from Seoul National University (2005) and a Ph.D. in Biostatistics from the University of North Carolina at Chapel (2010).
 After Ph.D. he completed postdoctoral training at Harvard School of Public Health (2013).
 From 2013 to 2020, he was an Assistant/Associate Professor of Biostatistics at the University of Michigan.

 His research interest includes methods and applications for Genomics and Health Data for more discovery and better risk prediction.
 He has published over 70 papers, including SKAT/SKAT-O for rare variant tests and SAIGE/SAIGE-GENE for biobank data analysis.
 More information is available on his lab website (https://www.leelabsg.org/).